ShivamJoker/Today-I-Learnt/Fun with Styled Components.md

 Then the magic happened report everything inside the usecallback hook and return it from there and then we just called it outside.
 It seemed like magic and everything worked perfectly we tested lot of times there were no rerendering it was only getting recalculated only on the state changes provided of dependency array.

-So this seeing the great achievement for us 🥳
+Seeing this great achievement for us 🥳

 ### How it works ?